ChristianLanger/geobon-cave-py/README.md

 # geobon-cave-py

-Just a litte sunday pastime with python...
+Just a litte sunday pastime with python...<br>
 This is a very simple text adventure game based on the zork adventure "The Great Underground Empire" from the beginning of the glory classic 80s.

 Just basic text adventure without any fancy graphics.
 Via the keyboard the user types commands and navigates through the rooms and solves some puzzles